New England Yacht Charters

-New England Yacht Charters: What to See and Do
+Area Guide: What to See and Do in New England

 Whether you’re a history buff, or you’re in the mood for an afternoon beach picnic, New England is a destination with something for everyone.
-From vibrant festivals and lively regattas, to natural and historical sites galore, you’ll find plenty to see and explore in New England.
-Many yacht charter guests choose to take in the region’s many historic ports – like Newport, RI and of course, Cape Cod or Martha’s Vineyard – and explore the villages and islands along the way.
+From vibrant festivals and lively regattas, to natural and historical sites galore, you’ll find plenty to see and explore on your New England yacht charter.
+Many charter guests choose to take in the region’s many historic ports – like Newport, RI and of course, Cape Cod or Martha’s Vineyard – and explore the villages and islands along the way.
 Your charter might include:

 New England is home to numerous rocky and majestic islands and islets.
 In Maine alone, yachters can explore more than 3,000 beautiful islands (many of which are uninhabited).
 Yet, throughout New England you’ll find a variety of islands – from the hotspots of Nantucket, to the lesser-trafficked Cuttyhunk Island (the outermost of Massachusetts Elizabeth Islands).